databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_summary
 **********************

-.. function:: rst_summary(raster)
+.. function:: rst_summary(tile)

-    Computes the summary of the raster.
+    Computes the summary of the raster tile.
     The summary is a map of the statistics of the raster.
     The logic is produced by gdalinfo procedure.
     The result is stored as JSON.